polar3197/polar3197.github.io/_posts/2025-07-26-transit_etl.md

 ---

 ## Motivation
-There is a rich amount of data collected and published in real-time by San Francisco's MTA through its GTFS API.
-This data is great for building my first ML pipe-line/application, it is rich and personal, as I am a regular boarder of SFMTA public transportation.
+There is a real-time stream of rich data collected and published by San Francisco's MTA through a GTFS API.
+I use SFMTA a lot and so I started playing with using my Raspberry Pis for data collection to see what is available.
+I am now moving to analyze trends in the data with state of the art models.

-In this project I aim to put my Raspberry Pi Spark-cluster to work to fetch, enrich and tokenize this data to train an ML classification model.
+The best part is that I can employ my [RPi Spark Cluster](/blog/overview) to handle the data processing.

 ## Goals
 * Reduce cloud costs by pushing as much computation as possible to edge devices.